$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Experiments

 \subsection{Implementation details}

-Unless otherwise stated, we use Stable Diffusion v1-5 model~\cite{stablediffusion} and DDIM scheduler~\cite{DDIM}, and an empty prompt used as the text conditioning.\\ \textbf{k-SAE:} For training k-SAE, we empirically found that $k=32$ yields the best results for different datasets, based on training stability and overall sparsity.
+Unless otherwise stated, we use Stable Diffusion (SD) 1.5 model~\cite{stablediffusion}, DDIM scheduler~\cite{DDIM}, and an empty prompt used as the text conditioning.

+\textbf{k-SAE:} For training a k-SAE, we empirically found that $k=32$ yields the best results for different datasets, based on training stability and overall sparsity.
+Diffusion activations are extracted by passing images from a target dataset into the VAE of a pretrained diffusion model.
+For SD, we spatially pool diffusion activations resulting in $d = 1280$ for \texttt{bottleneck}, \texttt{up\_ft0}, and \texttt{up\_ft1} layers.

-For Stable Diffusion-1.5, we spatially pool diffusion activations resulting in $d = 1280$ for \texttt{bottleneck}, \texttt{up\_ft0}, and \texttt{up\_ft1} layers.
-We set the expansion factor for the k-SAE to $64$, following prior work~\cite{fry2024towards}, resulting in $n = 1280 \times 64$ = $81,920$ latents for Stable Diffusion and $n = 1152 \times 64$ = $73,728$ latents for DiT.
-We apply a unit normalization constraint~\cite{sharkey2023taking} on the decoder weights $W_{dec}$ of the k-SAE after each update.
-We use the Adam~\cite{kingma2014adam} optimizer with a learning rate of $0.0004$ and apply a constant warm up for $500$ steps.
-The total training time approximately $1$ hour on $1$ NVIDIA RTX A6000 GPU trained for $83M$ steps.\\ \textbf{Diff-C} has $4$ convolutional layers ($conv1$-$conv4$) as shown in Table~\ref{tab:diffc_unet}.
+\textbf{Diff-C} has $4$ convolutional layers ($conv1$-$conv4$) as shown in Table~\ref{tab:diffc_unet}.
 The final feature dimension is $1024$.
 For all classification tasks and datasets, we train on a NVIDIA RTX A6000 GPU, use a batch size of $16$, optimize using AdamW~\cite{adamw}, a learning rate of $1 \times 10^{-4}$.
 We train \textbf{Diff-C} for $30$ epochs with cosine annealing learning rate schedule and set a minimum learning rate $\eta_{\text{min}}$ ($5 \times 10^{-5}$).
-The input images are randomly cropped and resized to $512 \times 512$.
-We augment the dataset with random horizontal flip transformations.
+We randomly crop and resize input images to $512 \times 512$ and augment with random horizontal flip transformations.